-In the United States, we are regulated by the SEC and by the Financial Industry Regulatory Authority ("FINRA") with respect to certain securities and corporate finance related activities conducted through broker-dealers, or through investment advisers or investment companies registered under the U.S. Investment Advisers Act of 1940, as amended, or the U.S. Investment Company Act of 1940, as amended.
+In the United States, certain members of MGL Group are regulated by the SEC and by the Financial Industry Regulatory Authority ("FINRA") with respect to certain securities and corporate finance related activities conducted through broker-dealers, or through investment advisers or investment companies registered under the U.S. Investment Advisers Act of 1940, as amended, or the U.S. Investment Company Act of 1940, as amended.
 We will be subject to greater oversight and regulation by the SEC and FINRA as our business grows in the United States.

-In addition, we are regulated by the CFTC and the National Futures Association with respect to the trading of futures and commodity options for customers and clearing activities.
+In addition, certain members of MGL Group are regulated by the CFTC and the National Futures Association with respect to the trading of futures and commodity options for customers and clearing activities.
 The CFTC continues to issue final and proposed regulations, statements of guidance and no-action letters that may affect certain members of the MGL Group, including MBL.